-Curriculum for the General Surgery Residency Program is structured as a 1:4 program, rather than a traditional 2:3 program.
-All residents follow the same regimen.
+Curriculum for the General Surgery Residency Program so that all residents follow the same regimen.
 There are no electives or separate "pathways" — all trainees follow the same rigorous regimen.

 After a surgical internship residents are integrated at the PGY-2 level into progressively independent leadership responsibilities, commensurate with the increasing levels of experience.
 This includes surgical exposure to intensive care, as well as trauma, general, vascular, breast, colorectal and endocrine surgery.

-The resident's PGY-3 and PGY-4 years offer opportunities to focus on five major areas: gastrointestinal/laparoscopic, surgical oncology, cardiovascular, trauma/critical care and plastic surgery.
-The PGY-3 years include clinical experience in thoracic, cardiac, vascular, surgical oncology, colorectal, transplant and pediatric surgery.
+The resident's PGY-3 and PGY-4 years offer opportunities to focus on major areas: gastrointestinal/laparoscopic, surgical oncology and trauma/critical care.
+The PGY-3 years include clinical experience in thoracic, vascular, surgical oncology, colorectal, transplant and pediatric surgery.